Maserati A6: Introduction

 "1500" or "2000" indicate the rounded up total engine displacement in cubic centimetres; while suffixes such as "53" denote the year of the type's introduction.

 A6 Sport

 Ernesto Maserati started work on the Tipo 6CS/46, also called A6 Sport or A6CS, in 1945.
 Designed together with Alberto Massimino, two prototype barchettas had been completed in late 1946 for the 1947 racing season.
 The 6CS/46 used the 1493 cc straight-six engines from the pre-war Maserati 6CM.
 These took the first two places at Circuito di Piacenza on 11 May 1947, driven by Giulio Barbieri and Mario Angiolini.
 It is likely that the "Maserati 6CS 1500" which won at Voghera in October 1946 with Luigi Villoresi at the wheel is also one of this type.

 A6GCS

-In 1947 Maserati developed a two-seater sports racing car powered by a 2.0-litre engine called A6GCS.
+In 1947 Maserati developed a two-seater sports racing car powered by a 2-litre engine called A6GCS.
 At first it produced 120 hp-metric, but it was further upgraded in 1952.
+The displacement is 1978 cc from a 72 × 81 mm bore and stroke.

+The A6 GCS is often also called Monofaro, referring to its single headlamp.
+This cycle-winged racing version made its first competition appearance at Modena 1947 with Luigi Villoresi and Alberto Ascari, and won the 1948 Italian Championship with Giovanni Bracco at the wheel.
+Weight ranged from 580 to 670 kg.
+Fifteen cars were made between 1947 and 1953, two being exported to Brazil and one to the United States.